chrisbodger/veincam2019/Administration/Project/CONOPS.md

 * Delegate research when necessary to other team members.

 ##### Responsibilities of the Secretary
-* Maintain the repository.
-  * Including all documentation and meeting agendas/minutes.
+* Maintain the repository, including all documentation and meeting agendas/minutes.

-**To reiterate these roles show who questions should be directed to and are not indicative of workload.**
+**These roles show who questions should be directed to and are not indicative of workload.**

 ### Project Client
 Ben Healey (message2ben@gmail.com)

 Ben is medical practitioner and an employee of ACT Health.
 He personally began this project using pointers from open source projects such as the 2017 Hackaday project and the Venenfinder project, to develop an affordable vein imaging device.

-Due to Ben's increasing work commitments by ACT Health, both Chris Bodger and Alex Ollman will act as "Client by Proxy", due to their history with the project, and previous understanding of the project's desired direction.
+Due to Ben's increasing work commitments by ACT Health, both Chris Bodger and Alex Ollman will act as "Client by Proxy", due to their history with the project, and previous understanding of the project current progress and Ben's desired outcomes.

 #### Responsibilities of the project team to the client
 * Design a device to meet the established baseline requirements that the client has presented.